rcy1314/some-stars/README.md

 *   [smeighan/xLights](https://github.com/smeighan/xLights) - xLights is a sequencer for Lights. xLights has usb and E1.31 drivers.
 You can create sequences in this object oriented program.
 You can create playlists, schedule them, test your hardware, convert between different sequencers.

-*   [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝘳𝘪𝘥𝘰𝘯𝘬𝘶𝘭𝘪𝘤𝘪𝘰𝘶𝘴𝘭𝘺 smart clipboard manager
+*   [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager

 *   [le0zh/NewBingClient](https://github.com/le0zh/NewBingClient) - Desktop application of new Bing's AI-powered chat